Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 BYD isn’t just selling cars online—they’re building a massive physical footprint to ensure service, support, and customer confidence.

-Current Count: Approximately 18 to 20 active dealerships across South Africa’s major hubs.
+Current Count: Approximately 18 to 20 active dealerships across South Africa’s major hubs as of December 2024.

 Key Locations Include: